twocentsmusic/PSYC341OER/README.md

 # Become a Contributor
 ## GitHub

 The current site--called the "repository"--is the center for editing and branching.
-Changes to the main branch, or the "master" branch, will be pushed to the published site: https://umdoer.github.io/PSYC341OER/.
+Changes to the main branch, or the "master" branch, will be pushed to the published site, e.g., https://bobsthinktank.github.io/PSYC341OER/.

 You do not need a GitHub account to view the published site, however you do need an account to make edits or contributions.